 Below are the main ways to purchase US Open tennis tickets for most of the public.

-This year, fans can buy Amex presale tickets with an Amex credit card from June 4th.
-Standard tickets go on sale for all fans on Ticketmaster from June 11th.
+In 2018, fans could buy Amex presale tickets with an Amex credit card from June 4th.
+Standard tickets went on sale for all fans on Ticketmaster from June 11th.

 US Open Ticket Plans